jhu-information-security-institute/netsec-kalilinux-docker/README.md

 # Kali Linux desktop on the browser

-This repository contains a Docker Compose application that runs a browser accessible container with a kali linux desktop.
+This repository contains a Docker Compose application that runs kali linux desktop inside a browser accessible container.

 ![Screenshoot](.github/images/screenshoot.png)